Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

 # SleepOver InAntwerp

- The concept behind SleepOver InAntwerp is to help tourists or jst about anyone planning to visit Antwerp find accomodation easily.
+ The concept behind SleepOver InAntwerp is to help tourists or just about anyone planning to visit the city of Antwerp to find accomodation easily.
  We underatnd that sometimes one might find themselves not initially planned.
 We could be visiting a nearby city and decide to pop in to Antwerp or we could also just be driving through the the city and decide to make a stop.
  There're variuous reasons why one might need hotel without any prior reservation.